Socialist Party (Italy, 1996)

-The Socialist Party (Partito Socialista, PS) was a tiny social-democratic political party in Italy.
+The Socialist Party (Partito Socialista, PS) was a minor social-democratic political party in Italy.

 The party was founded in 1996 by a group of former members of the Italian Socialist Party (PSI) who had been close allies of Bettino Craxi, former Prime Minister of Italy and leader of the PSI from 1976 to 1992, and who did not join the Italian Socialists of Enrico Boselli.
 They included Ugo Intini, Enrico Manca, Gianni De Michelis, Fabrizio Cicchitto, Margherita Boniver, Donato Robilotta and Craxi's son, Bobo.

 In 2000, the Movement of Social Democratic Rebirth of Luigi Preti also joined the PS, that changed its name to Socialist Party – Social Democracy (Partito Socialista – Socialdemocrazia), even if the two parties never formally merged.

 In 2001, the PS merged with the Socialist League and other splinter groups from the SDI to form the New Italian Socialist Party.
 De Michelis was elected secretary of the new party upon its foundation, which was viewed by many as the direct continuation of the PS, which joined the House of Freedoms coalition.